© Mapbox · © OpenStreetMap contributors · Boundary data © Historic England (NHLE)

 Hemingfield Colliery is a scheduled monument protected by Historic England under reference 1465079.
 View the official record →

-Hemingfield Colliery is a coal mining site located in South Yorkshire, dating from the industrial period.
+Hemingfield Colliery is a coal mining site located in South Yorkshire that represents the industrial heritage of the region's extensive coalfield development.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1465079.

 Hemingfield Colliery is a Scheduled Ancient Monument, legally protected by Historic England (NHLE) — the body responsible for designating and safeguarding heritage sites in England.
 The official designation reference is 1465079.